viperML/home/content/blog/flake-blog.md

 ---
 title: "Static blog with Hugo and Nix flakes"
 image: "images/post/daniele-buso-qzUenL35ZYw-unsplash.jpg"
-date: 2022-01-05T19:53:13Z
+date: 2022-01-06T13:27:19Z
 author: "Fernando"
 tags: ["Nix"]
 categories: ["Linux"]
 draft: false
 ---

-In this post, I want to show you how Nix can be used in a development environment to build this simple webpage.
+By using this blog as an example, I want to show you how you can use nix flakes for your project.
+Flakes are (at the time of writing) a experimental feature, but it is designed to improve the user experience.
+Nix expression can be pure in the sense that for the same inputs, they will produce the same outputs.
+However, setting this inputs can be challenging.
+Flakes provide a unified interface for setting these inputs, as well as providing better isolation for your project.
+If you don't know what Nix is, I wrote a post [here](https://ayats.org/blog/nix-intro)

 ## Hugo

 [Hugo](https://gohugo.io/) is a static site generator written in Go.
 From a users's perspective, you can simply select a template and a written text with no formatting, and it will generate all the files required for the website, including all the HTML, CSS styles, JS scripts.
-These written input is in form of Markdown, which is uses simple syntax to format the text, and can be edited with any text editor.
+The written input is in form of Markdown files, which use simple syntax to format the text, and can be edited with any text editor.

 `````md
 # This is a title in Markdown!